C String Extraction: Standard, Custom & Multibyte Guide

 Basic Syntax

-Example: Retrieve Domain from a URL>
+Example: Retrieve Domain from URL

 char *strstr(const char *haystack, const char *needle);